-- Cognitive-Behavioral practices – the use of new thoughts (cognitions) to guide new behaviors that lead to new results that feedback into the conscious and unconscious minds to change our lives
+- Cognitive-Behavioral practices: the use of new thoughts (cognitions) to guide new behaviors that lead to new results that feedback to the conscious and unconscious minds to change our lives

-Mindfulness is also noticing the wonderful things without judgment.
-Of course, enjoying your experience is ok!
-And if you’re going to judge something as ‘good or bad,’ I suppose recognizing and celebrating goodness is a great way to do it!
+Also, remember that mindfulness is also about noticing wonderful things without judgment.
+Of course, enjoying your experience is okay!
+And if you’re going to judge something as ‘good or bad,’ recognizing and celebrating goodness is a great way to do it!

 Reading this post on meditation will help with this section and the next one.

-The late Dr. Wayne Dyer said that if you change your thoughts you will change your life.
-This is essentially true, and mindfulness meditation creates a fertile ground for this practice to grow.
+- Cognitive-Behavioral Practice: Mindfulness meditation creates a fertile ground for changing thoughts and behaviors that shape your life.
 As you become mindful of your thoughts and feelings, you are able to identify the ones that create problems and suffering.
 With this done, you can intervene by training your brain to use new thoughts (cognitions) to direct new behaviors.
-And there you have it.
-Changing thoughts changes behaviors, which changes results that shape your life.
+Changing thoughts change behaviors, which changes results that shape your life.